 This can be particularly tough if you had been working for a long time and had built up your earning potential.

-4. Use Technology: Whether it is applying for a job via the web, email or a tweet — or actually being able to operate the computer software you might need for your desired career — technology and changes in technology can be completely overwhelming.
+Whether it is applying for a job via the web, email, or a tweet – or actually being able to operate the computer software you might need for your desired career – technology and changes in technology can be completely overwhelming.

-5. Work for Yourself: BLS data shows that workers in older age groups have higher rates of self employment than younger cohorts.
-You can use your hard earned expertise to become a consultant.
+Bureau of Labor (BLS) data shows that workers in older age groups have higher rates of self-employment than younger cohorts.
+You can use your hard-earned expertise to become a consultant.
 Or, you might want to mix it up and join the gig economy.
-Technology has enabled a widening range of options: walk dogs (Rover), sell homemade crafts (Etsy) or drive your car (Uber).
+Technology has enabled a widening range of options: dog walking (Rover), selling homemade crafts (Etsy), or driving your car (Uber).

-Do you know what your financial needs are?
-Now?
-Twenty years from now?
+Do you know what your financial needs are now, or twenty years from now?
 The NewRetirement retirement planning calculator is an easy to use but highly detailed resource that lets you create your own retirement plan and keep it updated.
 You can input different income and expense levels for various time periods.